sparisi/gym_minatar/README.md

         <img src="figures/freeway.gif" height=250 width=250 align="left" />
     </figure>

-    The player (green) cross a road while avoiding cars (red).
+    The player (green) has to cross a road while avoiding cars (red).
-    Cars move at different speed, denoted by the trail behind them (longer trails means faster entity).
+    Cars move at different speed, denoted by the trail behind them (longer trails means faster car).
-    When a car the screen, it spawns in the same row from the opposite direction side.
+    When a car leaves the board, it spawns in the same row from the opposite side.
-    When the player crosses the road, the board is reset and a new round starts with cars moving faster.
+    When the player crosses the road (i.e., reaches the top), the board is reset and a new round starts with cars moving faster.
     The game ends when the player is hit by a car.
     The player has 3 actions (UP, DOWN, NO-OP) and the observation space